zooko/hash-function-survey/preimage-attacks-color.rst

 .. role:: r
 .. role:: g
 .. role:: c

-Here is a catalog of the best published attacks that I could find on any hash function.

-I omit papers with attacks that are less efficient than other published attacks (of course).
+.. role:: o

+This is a timeline of the publication of hash functions and of publication of weaknesses in hash functions.

 I omit attacks on reduced-round or otherwise weakened variants of hash functions (there are a lot of those).
 I omit attacks that have unrealistic requirements, like attacks that require 2¹²⁸ precomputation or require the messages to be 2⁵⁶ blocks long.

 .. _`Figure 1`: